SumoLogic/sumologic-documentation/docs/dashboards-new/share-dashboards-outside-org.md

 ## Verify your role allows external sharing

-You must have specific role capabilities to share a dashboard with external users:
+You must have specific role capabilities to share a dashboard with external users.

 * **Share Dashboards with the Allowlist.** Share dashboards with users only on the allowlist.
 * **Share Dashboards with the World.** Share dashboards with external users.